 Exception: When the use of the Multi‑use Interoffice Correspondence Envelope is inappropriate to the subject matter to be forwarded or the material to be forwarded is of a confidential nature, the correspondence shall be enclosed in a plain manila envelope.

 180.20 UNITED STATES MAIL DELIVERY.
 All correspondence to be delivered by United States mail shall be placed in appropriate containers.
-When practicable, white envelopes shall be used.
-The Department's return address, "Box 30158, Los Angeles, 90030," shall be typed or printed in the upper left corner.
-The correspondence reference number shall be included with the return address.
-The sender's name may be substituted when necessary for security reasons.
-When mail is to be registered or certified, "Los Angeles Police Department" shall be included with the return address and correspondence reference number.
+When practicable, white envelopes shall be used with the Department’s return address typed or printed in the upper left corner along with the correspondence reference number:

 When reference is made regarding the return address of the Department within any correspondence to other government agencies or the general public, the above return address shall be shown.

 180.30 DELIVERY OF PERSONAL MAIL.
 The address of the Department or any of its offices shall not be used by employees for the purpose of receiving personal mail or merchandise.

 190.10 ANSWERING DEPARTMENT TELEPHONES An employee answering a public Department telephone (usually those connected to the City Centrex System) will state the following: